rt-net/crane_x7_ros/crane_x7_examples/README.md

 ### obstacle_avoidance_example.py

-This is an example code to use `rosservice` to add dummy obstacles and avoid the obstacles.
+This is an example code to use `rosservice` to add dummy obstacles and to avoid the obstacles.

 Launch nodes with command: